adriancoman/link-checks-action/README.md

 ```

 ## Use cases
-For our mobile app, we usually hold all of our T&C or external links in a file with constant values, ex:
+This action is particularly useful for mobile apps that hold external links in a file with constant values.
+For example:
 ```kotlin
 object UrlConstants {
     const val TERMS = "https://www.my_awesome_website.com/terms.html"
     const val PRIVACY = "https://www.my_awesome_website.com/privacy.html"
 }
 ```
-So I created this action to notify us if a URL is broken.
+By using the Link Checks Action, you can be notified if a URL is broken.

 ## Contribution
 There are a lot of improvements that can be added, from the top of my head: